LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-07-26-Topic_Modeling.md

-Of course there are also visualisations created by the R-script which don´t match as perfect as the examples shown above.
+Of course there are also visualisations created by the R-script which donÂ´t match as perfect as the examples shown above.
-In this examples Nelson Dispatch can´t be really compaired and mostly only partly match my results.
+In this examples Nelson Dispatch canÂ´t be really compaired and mostly only partly match my results.

 This can be said for the following manualy matched topics: